checkdigit/hash/README.md

-# Check Digit Hash
+# Hash

-Hash is a small function for Check Digit services to create a uuid derived from a hash generated from a given value.
+Hash is a small function for Check Digit services to create a UUID derived from a hash generated from a given value.

 ### Install